jamesnguyenn/jamesnguyenn/README.md

 - 🌱 I’m currently learning Web Development and other programming languages

-- 📫 How to reach me **adampithewan@gmail.com**
+- 📫 How to reach me **nguyenquangthien151095@gmail.com**

-- ⚡ Fun fact :- food and anime are the reasons to live.
+- ⚡ Fun fact :- food and sports are the reasons to live.

 <br>